|An instance is an issue tracker with issues that you want to synchronize.|

 Any modification is synchronized towards the other issue using the specifications of the relation.

 A replica is a copy of an issue which is transferred to the other instance.
-Use the Data filter processor to specify
+You can specify what issue data you want to send to the other side in the Outgoing sync rules.

 |A synchronization event is a registration of a change of the local issue.
 Exalate creates outgoing sync event on the local issue update.|